How to Choose the Right Chicago Neighborhood for You

 South Loop is the only neighborhood with direct access to both Lake Shore Drive and Highways 90 and 94.
 There are multiple train lines as well, including the CTA’s Red, Green and Orange Lines.

-Find Your New Chicago Apartment with HotSpot Rentals
+Find Your New Chicago Apartment with Hotspot Rentals

 So, which of these fabulous Chicago neighborhoods speaks to you?
 They’re all so exciting and distinctive, we can understand why you’d have a hard time deciding between them.

-If you need some advice on how to choose the right Chicago neighborhood for you, turn to HotSpot Rentals.
+If you need some advice on how to choose the right Chicago neighborhood for you, turn to Hotspot Apartment Rentals.
 We know all the ins and outs of these diverse neighborhoods, so we’ll be happy to give you the inside scoop to determine the one that suits your personality.
 Contact us today to find your new Chicago luxury apartment!